ibm-cloud-docs/fortigate-10g/cancelling-firewall.md

 If the option to cancel a firewall does not exist in the dropdown, the firewall has already been requested to be cancelled.

-**NOTE:** Downgrading from a High Availability to a Standalone server is not supported.
+**NOTE:** Downgrading from High Availability to Standalone is not supported.